Shady Spring, West Virginia: Etymology

 The community takes its name from a nearby spring.
 “The ‘Shady Spring’ was an enduring landmark, never known to ‘run dry’ and served as a focal point for the community, especially for the women, many of whom would come bearing washtubs...,” according to “A History of Shady Spring District."
 The first business in Shady was the Pioneer Inn and Tavern, established in 1832 by Henry Hull and his brothers.
 The first official post office was established on Aug.
 25, 1925, and the first postmistress was Mrs. Sarah Willis.

 General Rutherford B. Hayes, future President of the United States, was in the area during the Civil War.
 He “described the spring in 1862: ‘A large spring gives the name to this place.
 The water gushes out copiously, runs on the surface a few rods and runs again into the earth,” according to “Raleigh County: West Virginia” by Jim Wood.

 Basil L.Plumley, a decorated soldier who fought in World War II, the Korean War and the Vietnam War was a native of Shady Spring.
 He was best known for the role he played in the Battle of Ia Drang in Vietnam.

+Emanuel Tankersley, former contender for the Northern Snakehead world record, was born in Shady Springs in 1952.